baihuqian/baihuqian.github.io/_drafts/udacity-compiler-course.md

 1. Parse the source code and perform its behavior directly;
 1. Translate source code into some efficient intermediate representation and immediately execute this;
-1. Explicitly execute stored precompiled code[1] made by a compiler which is part of the interpreter system.
+1. Explicitly execute stored precompiled code made by a compiler which is part of the interpreter system.

 The goal of compilers is to avoid writing assembly program and increase developer productivity.